-- Start a “holding company” privately in any of the states mentioned above.
+Start a “holding company” privately in any of the states mentioned above.
 A holding company is a type of business entity that usually doesn’t conduct independent business operations.

-- After registering your anonymous holding company in any of the four states mentioned above, you can start an LLC anonymously in any state in the US by listing the holding company as the owner.
+After registering your anonymous holding company in any of the four states mentioned above, you can start an LLC anonymously in any state in the US by listing the holding company as the owner.

-Misconceptions To Understanding an Anonymous LLC
+Misconceptions Related to an Anonymous LLC

 From the term anonymous, many people perceive a lot that actually has nothing to do with this business entity.
 Here are some generalized misconceptions attached to anonymous LLC;

 Since the owners’ information is not hidden from the Internal Revenue Service (IRS), you can not expect yourself exempted from paying due tax after registering your business as an anonymous LLC.

 Indeed, the general public can not find out that you own a particular company.
 However, if improperly used, most LLCs are subject to piercing the corporate veil.

-- Anonymous LLCs are shady: Many people perceive owners do not want to reveal their identity as their business is shady.
+Many people perceive owners do not want to reveal their identity as their business is shady.
 This is totally wrong.
 Most business people choose anonymity for legitimate reasons, including landowners and property owners trying to avoid tenants from bypassing landlords, victims of previous abuse or harassment, avoiding competitors, and more.

 An anonymous LLC safeguards your privacy by keeping your business ownership out of the public record.
 At the same time, you can enjoy the perks of personal asset protection against lawsuits and other business liabilities.
 If you intend to protect your privacy by keeping your ownership information out of the public record while shielding your investments from creditors, lawsuits, and harassers, an anonymous LLC model is for you.